JungXue/learn_github/README.md

 - Posts on [stackoverflow.com](https://stackoverflow.com/) are also very helpful, I often find useful posts such as [this](https://stackoverflow.com/questions/25654845/how-can-i-create-a-text-box-for-a-note-in-markdown) when I do a google search keywords of my question such as "how to warning boxes md file".
 --------------------------------------------------------------------------------------------------------
 ### 1.1 Headings
-I found #heading ##heading and ###heading most useful, I tried to add color and change font but I dont think I can, and later realised that I don;'t actually need to, just keep things simple and concise and future me will surely thank my decision.
+I found #heading ##heading and ###heading most useful, I tried to add color and change font but I do not think I can, and later realised that I do not actually need to do too much fancy stuff, just keep things simple and concise and future me reading this will surely thank my decision.
 ```markdown
 > # heading
 > ## heading